 The Catboat Newsletter is emailed weekly throughout the summer and monthly off season.
 This is a fantastic resource for keeping up to date with events, seminars, and workshops.
 Program participants are automatically included in the mailing list but we invite anybody interested to sign up here.

-The Level One course is open to anyone who has never sailed, or needs a refresher, and sailors with some experience who have never sailed a catboat.
+The beginner course is open to anyone who has never sailed, or needs a refresher, and sailors with some experience who have never sailed a catboat.
 The course runs for four consecutive days and allows participants to experience varying weather patterns and instructor styles while learning basic sailing principles.
 This course is a wonderful introduction to the world of catboat sailing.

-Level Two expands on the building blocks you’ve begun in the first course.
+The intermediate class expands on the building blocks you’ve begun in the first course.
 This course dives a little deeper over three consecutive days.
 Since everyone’s sailing skills differ, our instructors tailor their instruction specifically to each person, matching pairs to optimize the individual experience.
 Keeping in mind that the goal is independence and confidence, some folks will be ready to set sail as skippers, and some may need more time.
 Sailing is a life-long endeavor; the more you sail the better you do.